hypo69/hypo/docs/gemini/consultant/ru/utils/ftp.md

 """
 .. module:: src.utils.ftp
    :platform: Windows, Unix
-    :synopsis: Interface for interacting with FTP servers.
+   :synopsis: Module for interacting with FTP servers.

-This module provides an interface for interacting with FTP servers.
-It includes functions for sending, receiving, and deleting files from an FTP server.
+This module provides functions for sending, receiving, and deleting files from an FTP server.

-.. data:: MODE

-    A string representing the current mode (e.g., 'dev').

-.. function:: write

-    Sends a file to an FTP server.

-.. function:: read

-    Retrieves a file from an FTP server.

-.. function:: delete

-    Deletes a file from an FTP server.
 """
-MODE = 'dev'
 from src.logger import logger
 from typing import Union
 import ftplib